AGelemerov/eng130_Microservices/README.md

   - Service independence increases an application’s resistance to failure.
 In a monolithic architecture, if a single component fails, it can cause the entire application to fail.
 With microservices, applications handle total service failure by degrading functionality and not crashing the entire application.

 ## Docker
-Docker is a platform designed to help developers build, share, and run modern applications.
+Docker is an open platform for developing, shipping, and running applications.
+Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.

 ### What is a container?
 A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.